alexpaul/JavaScript/Promises.md

 #### Using `async/await` syntax to work with a `Promise` .

+> MDN documentation: An async function is a function declared with the async keyword.
+Async functions are instances of the AsyncFunction constructor, and the await keyword is permitted within them.
+The async and await keywords enable asynchronous, promise-based behavior to be written in a cleaner style, avoiding the need to explicitly configure promise chains.

 ```javascript
 async function longRunningOperation() { // can be from a network call
   return 42; // similar to resolve(42) when using .then syntax